top of page

 STOP SB 79! — WATCH, LEARN, & SHARE...

-SB 79 is the most damaging housing bill yet.
+SB 79 is Sacramento's damaging housing bill yet.
 Please watch these United Neighbors videos to learn how State Bill 79 (Wiener) will affect your neighborhood.
-Although a few minor changes have been made to the bill since these videos were posted, such as the addition of some inclusionary housing, the content is relevant and we hope you take time to watch and share this important information with everyone you know in California.
+Although a few minor changes have been made to the bill since these videos were posted, such as the addition of some inclusionary housing, the content is still relevant.
+We hope you take time to watch and share this important information with everyone you know in California.
 SB 79 must be STOPPED.

 California Senate Bill 79 is worse than the Bonus ADU program, SB 10, Complete Communities, and any other program that has been proposed locally.